eHIJING: an Event Generator for Jet Tomography in Electron-Ion Collisions: Hadron production in lepton-nucleus collisions

-Finally, one also sees a more drastic difference between the suppression of $p$ and $\bar{p}$.
-Apart from two similar explanations as that for kaons: the absorption of antiquark or the absorption of the antiproton being different from quark and proton in cold nuclear matter, hard recoil that excites a proton in the remnant nuclei to finite $z_h$ can also contribute.

-Summarizing the comparison to nuclear modification factor $R_A$ of the semi-inclusive hadron production, we find the current model with multiple collisions and medium-induced gluon bremsstrahlung can describe the general trend of pion modification as a function of $\nu, Q^2, z_h$, and $p_T$.
-One notable issue is the effective $\hat{q}$ needed to describe the data differs by almost a factor of two between the higher-twist and the generalized higher-twist approach which can be understood by the connection between these two approaches.
-Without medium-induced pair production, medium absorption of antiquark, and a hadronic transport, the current model simulations cannot fully describe the different suppression patterns between $K^+$ v.s. $K^-$ and $p$ v.s. $\bar{p}$.
-This will be a feature that needs improvement in the future.
+Summarizing the comparison to nuclear modification factor $R_A$ of the semi-inclusive hadron production, we find the current model with multiple collisions and medium-induced gluon bremsstrahlung can describe the general trend of $\pi^+$ modification as a function of $\nu, Q^2, z_h$, and $p_T$.
+With the same input to the nuclear gluon TMD, the generalized higher-twist approach results in smaller medium modifications than the higher-twist approach.
+Finally, the current modeling cannot fully describe the different suppression patterns between $K^+$ v.s. $K^-$ and $p$ v.s. $\bar{p}$.
+This requires a more detailed modeling of the interaction between the partons/hadrons and the valence content of the nucleus.